rkuma183/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

    This can be done using a <a target="_blank" href="https://apple.stackexchange.com/questions/283252/how-do-i-remap-a-key-in-macos-sierra-e-g-right-alt-to-right-control">
    Python script</a> or by downloading the free
    <a target="_blank" href="https://pqrs.org/osx/karabiner/">Karabiner</a>
-   which works on OSX Sierra after <a target="_blank" href="https://developer.apple.com/library/content/technotes/tn2450/_index.html">Apple remapped keys</a>.
+   which works on OSX Sierra since <a target="_blank" href="https://developer.apple.com/library/content/technotes/tn2450/_index.html">Apple remapped key commands</a>.
    It's free but note the package has <a target="_blank" href="https://github.com/tekezo/Karabiner-Elements/issues">
    many lingering issues</a>.